wercker/DEPRECATED-box-ubuntu12.04-webessentials/README.md

 # Changelog

-## 0.0.7
+## 0.0.9

-- github and bitbucket ip address added to known hosts
+- GitHub and Bitbucket public keys added to known_hosts

 ## 0.0.5

 - Update wercker-essential-cookbook to 0.0.4